voliol/universal-pokemon-randomizer/GRAPHICS_GUIDE.md

 Images are used by the Randomizer GUI when a ROM is loaded, to display a "mascot" Pokémon, and there are methods for dumping all Pokémon images for bugtesting purposes.

-Gen I uses Gen1Decmp to decompress "sprites".
-Whether background tiles can be decompressed as well is unclear.
+Gen I uses Gen1Decmp to decompress images, and Gen1Cmp to compress them.
-This is only used for the mascot image, and image dumps.
-There are no corresponding methods to compress, so they could be written.
+Only some images are compressed: the large ones for Pokémon and trainers.

-Gen II uses Gen2Decmp to decompress "sprites".
-Whether background tiles can be decompressed as well is unclear.
+Gen II uses Gen2Decmp to decompress images, and Gen2Cmp to compress them.
-This is only used for the mascot image, and image dumps.
-There are no corresponding methods to compress, so they could be written.
+Only some images are compressed: the large ones for Pokémon and trainers.

+Gen I and II uses the GBCImage class to represent their images.

 Gen III uses DSDecmp to decompress images. (when needed, e.g. Pokémon icons are uncompressed in the ROM) As there is a DScmp class, these can be compressed and written to ROM.
 No methods exist specifically for this,